French Police Conduct Raids Against Suspected Extremists After Teacher's Beheading

 The Assembly of Chechens in Europe, which is based in Strasbourg, France, also issued a statement condemning the beheading: "Like all French people, our community is horrified by this incident."

-Retired Parisian Michel Verandon said he felt compelled to come out and denounce the killing, despite the pandemic.
-He says the French Republic has been struck at its heart.
+Retired Parisian Michel Verandon said he felt compelled to come out and denounce the killing despite the pandemic.
+He said the French Republic has been struck at its heart.

-"I feel bad," Verandon said, "bad for the Republic."
+"I feel bad," Verandon said, "bad for the republic."

 "The killing of a teacher is an assassination of our values and of all the French people," he said.